OISTE/repository/tmp/testcp.md

 ### Relying parties

-All persons and entities that trust the certificates issued by certification authorities operating under the **OGTM** Trust Model are considered to be “relying parties” (or trusted third parties).
-These relying parties do not necessarily need to be a subscriber of an **OGTM** certificate but are requested to accept the “Relying Party agreement “, as disclosed by the Issuing CA in its CPS.
+All persons and entities that trust the certificates issued by certification authorities operating under the **OWGTM** Trust Model are considered to be “relying parties” (or trusted third parties).
+These relying parties do not necessarily need to be a subscriber of an **OWGTM** certificate but are requested to accept the “Relying Party agreement “, as disclosed by the Issuing CA in its CPS.

 ### Other participants